acap4z/ajax-edb/README.md

 Examples:

-a.
-If you want to search an exploit for Apache which is compatible with the 'windows' platform, you can issue the following query:
+1. If you want to search an exploit for Apache which is compatible with the 'windows' platform, you can issue the following query:
 `platform:windows apache`

-b.
-If you are interested in all the exploits available for WordPress whose author is 'Metasploit', you can consult it with:
+2. If you are interested in all the exploits available for WordPress whose author is 'Metasploit', you can consult it with:
 `author:metasploit wordpress`

-c.
-If you want to gather all available PowerShell scripts in Exploit-DB, you can do it with the following query:
+3. If you want to gather all available PowerShell scripts in Exploit-DB, you can do it with the following query:
 `filetype:ps1`

 ### Operands